Old map penobscot bay

 The Winter Game — Basketball on Maine Islands

-The Winter Game Basketball on Maine Islands The water pipes on Vinalhaven have frozen.
+The water pipes on Vinalhaven have frozen.
 Well, they may have frozen.
 No one really seems to know what happened, but an early January bitter cold stretch—daytime highs in single digits—has put some kind of hurt on the municipal water system.
-One… SEE MORE
+One explanation is that so many homeowners’ pipes have… SEE MORE

 Gary Allen